winnie54/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that changes the owner of the file
+Script that adds execute permission to the owner,the group owner and the other users to the filr